walkerselby/walkerselby/README.md

 - I also work for Santa Clara University's Cyberinfrastructure department as a Student Network Engineer

-- In my free time, I enjoy participating in CTFs, hiking, and exploring.
+- In my free time, I enjoy participating in CTFs, hiking, and exploring, as well as playing Minecraft and Nintendo games.

 - Feel free to reach out!